andrewsiah/risk-terminal/README.md

 ## Demo

-For our EthDenver2023 hackathon submission, we will demo Algo Risk Terminal with PancakeSwap USDT-BNB, a stable asset.
+For our EthDenver2023 hackathon submission, we will demo Algo Risk Terminal with PancakeSwap USDT-BNB, a stable pair.

 Thank you for considering our submission.
 We are confident in the potential of Algo Risk Terminal and look forward to showcasing it further.